brianary/scripts/docs/index.md

 ### EnvironmentVariables

 - **[Compress-EnvironmentVariables.ps1](Compress-EnvironmentVariables.ps1.md)**: Replaces each of the longest matching parts of a string with an embedded environment variable with that value.
-- **[Expand-EnvironmentVariables.ps1](Expand-EnvironmentVariables.ps1.md)**: Replaces the name of each environment variable embedded in the specified string with the string equivalent of the value of the variable, then returns the resulting string.

 ### Files

 - **[Backup-File.ps1](Backup-File.ps1.md)**: Create a backup as a sibling to a file, with date and time values in the name.
-- **[Find-NewestFile.ps1](Find-NewestFile.ps1.md)**: Finds the most recent file.
 - **[Join-FileName.ps1](Join-FileName.ps1.md)**: Combines a filename with a string.
 - **[Measure-Caches.ps1](Measure-Caches.ps1.md)**: Returns a list of matching cache directories, and their sizes, sorted.
 - **[New-Shortcut.ps1](New-Shortcut.ps1.md)**: Create a Windows shortcut.
 - **[Remove-LockyFile.ps1](Remove-LockyFile.ps1.md)**: Removes a file that may be prone to locking.
-- **[Show-PSDriveUsage.ps1](Show-PSDriveUsage.ps1.md)**: Displays drive usage graphically, and with a human-readable summary.
 - **[Test-LockedFile.ps1](Test-LockedFile.ps1.md)**: Returns true if the specified file is locked.
-- **[Test-NewerFile.ps1](Test-NewerFile.ps1.md)**: Returns true if the difference file is newer than the reference file.
-- **[Update-Files.ps1](Update-Files.ps1.md)**: Copies specified source files that exist in the destination directory.

 ### Git and GitHub